(originally posted on www.thenastywench.wordpress.com…now in its new home on www.thenastywench.com)

 You can crochet a bra but I think it says a lot about the “yarn artist” involved that a) the bra has nipples on the outside of the cups (??) and b) she is pictured nursing a plush monkey.
 I’m going to leave that right there.
 There’s also something called a “backdoor monkey” that in no way specifies what the backdoor is for and I never want to know what you do with your monkey.

-I thought the knit tampon was the pinnacle of weird shit you can knit…but nope, they one upped that real quick.
+I thought the crocheted tampon was the pinnacle of weird shit you can knit…but nope, they one upped that real quick.
 You can knit a placenta, complete with umbilical cord.
 You can but why would you, can someone please explain to me at what point in your life you need a knit placenta.
-Maybe you can tuck it beside the ugly ass vagina cushion from the twiddle muff post.
-But again, and I cannot stress this enough….why?
+Maybe you can tuck it beside the ugly ass vagina cushion from the “Words That Make Me Giggle post“.
+But again, and I cannot stress this enough…why?
 If you’ve got some time to kill, how about a uterus, complete with fallopian tubes and ovaries.

 A vagina chapstick holder…I kid you not, there’s a pattern for a vagina chapstick holder.
 Not only should you never, ever share chapstick, you should never use chapstick pulled out of a vagina, even a woolly vagina.
 Wait a minute, that sounds like the prehistoric cousin of a woolly mammoth.
 Woolly vaginas smack of the 70’s.
 Think bush.